Non-stop flights to Reykjavik (Keflavik) (KEF)

 From Bristol and Edinburgh, all direct flights to Reykjavik (Keflavik) are operated by easyJet and Jet2.

 From Leeds / Bradford, you can fly non-stop to Reykjavik (Keflavik) with Jet2.
-This is a seasonal route that started in February and ends in April.
+This route is recently announced though, and not operational yet.
+It will start in April 2024.

 From Liverpool, direct flights are offered by Play.
-This is a seasonal route that starts in December and ends in April.
+This route is recently announced though, and not operational yet.
+It will start in April 2024.

 From London Gatwick, you can fly non-stop with easyJet or Icelandair.